Phone Recommendations

 Building your own ROM and/or custom recovery (or a TWRP build) for your device is also an option, if you have enough resources to do so.

 One way to check out custom ROM and/or TWRP availability is to check the XDA forum and/or Telegram updates channel for your device.
 However, the former's cuckflared & the latter is an app-first ecosystem that may not play well with non-app users.
-My reviews and/or ROM list page do list which device is supported by what ROM, but I admit it suffers from my bias of not recommending shit ROMs, so there's that as well.
+My reviews and/or ROM list page do roughly list which device is supported by what ROM, but I admit it suffers from my bias of not recommending shit ROMs, so there's that as well.

 Cellphone Condition